wp-plugins/sm-sticky-featured-widget/readme.txt

 Q: How do I use the plugin?
 A: Simple, just install it from your WP-Admin->Plugins page, then you will find a "widget" from the appearance section that you can drag into any of your sidebar areas.
 The exact placement will greatly change depending on your selected theme.

+== Screenshots ==

+1.A Demo of the Widget using the ClassiPress theme.